DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

 For Kubernetes allocation, a Kubernetes node is joined with its associated EC2 instance costs.
 The node's cluster name and all node tags are added to the entire EC2 compute cost for the node.
 This allows you to associate cluster-level dimensions with the cost of the instance, without considering the pods scheduled to the node.

 Next, Datadog looks at all of the pods running on that node for the day.
-Based on the resources the pod has reserved and the length of time it ran, the appropriate portion of the node's cost is assigned to that pod.
+Based on the resources the pod has used and the length of time it ran, the appropriate portion of the node's cost is assigned to that pod.
 This calculated cost is enriched with all of the pod's tags.

-Once all pods have been assigned a cost based on their resource reservations, some node cost is left over.
-This is the cost of unreserved resources, which is called **Cluster Idle cost**.
-For more information, see the [Understanding spend](#understanding-spend) section.

 ### ECS on EC2

 For ECS allocation, Datadog determines which tasks ran on each EC2 instance used for ECS.
-If you enable AWS Split Cost Allocation, the metrics allocate ECS costs by actual usage instead of reserved usage, providing more granular detail.
+If you enable AWS Split Cost Allocation, the metrics allocate ECS costs by usage instead of reservation, providing more granular detail.

 Based on the CPU or memory usage of each task (as reported in the CUR), Datadog assigns the appropriate portion of the instance's compute cost to that task.
 The calculated cost is enriched with all of the task's tags and all of the container tags (except container names) for containers running in the task.

-Once all tasks have been assigned a cost based on their resource reservations, some instance cost is left over.
-This is the cost of unreserved resources, which is called **Cluster Idle** cost.
-For more information, see the [Understanding spend](#understanding-spend) section.

 ### ECS on Fargate